mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

 have fought to include disability as a part of multiculturalism; and they did it rightfully so.
-Even though it is a fairly new discipline, which—as Davis indicates, did not come into prominence before the 1980s—disability studies re-examines and challenges the ways we classify our identities, and position our bodies in relation to gender, race, sexual orientation, and physical and social performance.
+Even though it is a fairly new discipline, which—as Davis indicates, did not come into prominence before the 1980s—disability studies, re-examines and challenges the ways we classify our identities, and position our bodies in relation to gender, race, sexual orientation, and physical and social performance.
 As Davis notes, “Disability, as the most recent identity group on the block, offers us